Al-Kawm, Homs

 Al-Kawm (الكوم; also spelled, el-Kowm) is a village in the al-Kowm oasis in central Syria north of al-Sukhnah and south of Raqqa.
 The oasis also contains a series of important archaeological sites, together known as El Kowm.
-In 2004 the village had a population of 1,771.
+According to the 2004 census, the village had a population of 1,771.

 History

 In the 1960 Syrian census, al-Kawm had a population of 193.

-During the Syrian civil war, ISIS mostly had control over this town until the SAA captured it on 14 August 2017.
+Al-Kawm and its surrounding areas were affected by frequent clashes between the Syrian Arab Army and ISIS militants.
+On 18 April 2019, a commander of the Syrian special forces and 13 soldiers disappeared after ISIS militants attacked Syrian army positions east of al-Kawm.

+On 21 April 2019, ISIS fighters reportedly took control of the town after clashes with Syrian government forces, resulting in the deaths of 15 Syrian soldiers.